MuhammedImdaad/effective-CPP/README.md

     7. The Concurrency API
     * Item 35: Prefer task-based programming to thread-based
     * Item 36: Specify std::launch::async if asynchronicity is essential
+    * Item 37: Make std::threads unjoinable on all paths